SeanKilleen/seankilleen.github.io/_posts/2012-04-24-building-a-build-process-part-6-creating-a-custom-msbuild-file.md

 ```

 This calls the MSBuild exe from within MSBuild (I know…*whoa, dude*), passes it the solution, and compiles the program by passing it in our solution file variable.
 It also specifies that the Output Directory should be buildartifacts. **Tip:** See the `.FullPath`?
 Our variables are also objects, and so MSBuild will know that `%(BuildArtifacts)` is an object and thus will pick up on the FullPath property of it.
-Note that we’ve made “Compile” dependent on “Init”, so that everytime we compile, the buildartifacts folder will be blown away and re-created.
+Note that we’ve made “Compile” dependent on “Init”, so that every time we compile, the `buildartifacts` folder will be blown away and re-created.
 **Try it out**: In PowerShell, run `MSBuild TestProject.build /Target:Compile` and watch our solution be compiled to the buildartifacts directory.
 Pretty sweet, huh?

 ### Telling MSBuild What to do by Default